Construction Material Price Fluctuation: Causes and Impact on Project Delivery—— April 25, 2021

 - Reinforcement which moved from N130,000/ tonne to N245,000/tonne over the same period,

-The list below though not exhaustive, discusses some of the causes of material price fluctuations and will give further insight into this issue;
+The list below though not exhaustive, discusses some of the causes of construction raw material price fluctuations and will give further insight into this issue;

-Lack of power supply has left our manufacturers with no other option than to use alternate power sources on an almost 24-hour basis.
-Road network to transport goods to their final destination is also of great concern not only due to increase in the cost of diesel and dilapidated road network but also due to comatose nature of our rail system, which is more or less non-existent.
+Lack of power supply can leave manufacturers with no other option than to use alternate power sources on an almost 24-hour basis.
+Road network to transport goods to their final destination is also of great concern, not only due to increase in the cost of diesel and dilapidated road network, but also due to the comatose nature of our rail system, which is more or less non-existent.

 The best illustration one can give here is the speed at which our vendors increase the price of their goods whenever there is a drop in the value of Naira and their hesitance to reduce their prices when the Naira gains some strength against foreign currencies.
-The excuse usually given is that, reducing their price whenever Naira strengthened against dollar, will affect the quantity of their physical stock is, which in one’s opinion is not really tenable.
+The excuse usually given by construction material suppliers is that, reducing their price whenever Naira strengthens against the dollar, will affect the quantity of their physical stock, which in one’s opinion is not really tenable.

 Most of the workmen engaged to produce these building materials locally have increased their daily wages by almost 25% due to decline in the purchasing power of Naira and this has ultimately translated to increase in material prices.